 So on the one hand, you speak about the dream and on the other you make deals that may or may not cost millions of people their jobs, or their lives.
 You couch it in terms of necessity, pragmatism, and the steely nerve required to see what is called, the big picture.
 This is usually a formulation that says – yes, for example, China is a ruthless dictatorship that has a militant disregard for civil liberties but…jobs, and avoiding wars take precedence over parochial questions about morality.

-Which ends up costing jobs and causing wars.
-Or threatens war(s) which upends the economy thus costing jobs while, like a pyramid balanced on its point, funnels money to the few at the expense of the many and the base be damned.
+Which ends up costing jobs and causing wars and is therefore, immoral.
+Or it threatens war(s) which upends the economy thus costing jobs while, like a pyramid balanced on its point, funnels money to the few at the expense of the many and the base be damned.

 The contemporary origin of this system of how we are told the world works is the (possibly apocryphal) story of Churchill and the German attack on Coventry.

 Told by his staff that, having broken the German code, they were aware of the Luftwaffe’s plan to launch a devastating raid on Coventry, Churchill was placed on the horns of a dilemma.
 The raid would result in thousands of casualties.
 Churchill could have ordered an evacuation and saved lives but, that would alert the Germans to the breach of their codes and in the long run it would cost far more lives than would be lost in the attack on Coventry.